Understanding Diversity, Equity, Inclusion, and Belonging (DEIB): Its Growing Importance in 2024

 For instance, companies can adopt blind resume screening processes to remove potential biases in the hiring process.
 They can also create employee resource groups to support and advocate for underrepresented groups and provide diversity training programs for employees at all levels.

 One real case study example of promoting and maintaining diversity in the workplace is Unilever, a global consumer goods company.
-Unilever has implemented various diversity efforts and inclusion, such as setting diversity targets, conducting unconscious bias training for all employees, and implementing flexible work arrangements to support work-life balance.
+Unilever has implemented various DEI-Related efforts and inclusion, such as setting diversity targets, conducting unconscious bias training for all employees, and implementing flexible work arrangements to support work-life balance.

 They have also launched several programs to support underrepresented groups, including a mentorship program for female employees and a mentoring programs to support LGBTQ+ employees.

-These ongoing efforts that foster mentoring relationships have increased the representation of women and underrepresented groups at leadership levels and a more inclusive environment through welcoming workplace culture.
+These ongoing efforts that foster mentoring relationships have increased the representation of women and underrepresented groups at leadership levels and created a more inclusive environment through welcoming workplace culture.

 Equity